dustywhite7/Econ8320/SlidesCode/12 - Statsmodels.md

 - Ensures that we always have the same number of categories
 - Maintains consistency in our model
 - Makes our work replicable
+- Can streamline the use of `statsmodels` and `sklearn` in the same workflow

 <br>

-Using this method to create new datasets from which to generate predictions is extremely valuable
+Using this method to create new samples from which we will make predictions is extremely valuable

 ---